humanmade/reusable-features/README.md

 # Reusable Features

-The **Reusable Features** repository is designed to streamline development by consolidating reusable tools and plugins into a central hub.
-These tools can be easily integrated into various projects, reducing development time and effort while maintaining modularity.
+The **Reusable Features** repository is designed to streamline development by consolidating features into reusable plugins and scripts.
+These features can be integrated into various projects, reducing development time and effort.

-This repository is an Americas Squad initiative, created to promote efficiency, collaboration, and code sharing across teams.
+This repository is an Americas Squad's initiative, created to promote efficiency, collaboration, and code sharing across teams.
 While still in its early stages of development, the repo provides a foundation for organizing and accessing commonly used features in a structured way.

 ---

 ## How It Works

-This repository provides a curated list of reusable plugins and features, which are available as Composer packages.
-Instead of using Git submodules, developers can install these features via Composer, ensuring better dependency management and versioning.
+The repository allows developers to install reusable features via Composer, providing an easy way to include various tools and plugins in their projects.
+After installation, developers can run a custom Composer command to bootstrap their environment and activate the desired features.

 ---